Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 What is Invoice Processing?

 Invoice processing is a basic business function that involves the tracking, management, and payment of supplier invoices and is carried out by the accounts payable department.
 It is a crucial component in the procure-to-pay (P2P) process and the final step in procurement.
-The process starts when an invoice is received, and ends when the payment is recorded in a general ledger.
-Today, invoice processing is typically performed with invoice automation software.
+The invoice management process often starts when an invoice is received and ends when the payment is recorded in a general ledger.
+Today, invoice processing is typically performed with invoice processing automation software.

 Key Steps in the Invoice Process